Improving Employee Engagement: Maslow’s Hierarchy of Needs

 The digital services field is full of growth, evolution, challenges, and change.
 An unintended consequence of this dynamic environment is that achieving business success can often come at the expense of focusing on personal growth and culture building for teams—or so it would seem.

 Organizations need to be both smart and healthy to be truly successful.
 Smart means understanding the economics of the business: market dynamics, trends, financial performance, the competitive landscape, and more.
 Healthy means building a cohesive team characterized by trust, interdependence, solid relationships, and a strong culture.

 Maslow’s model shows that addressing the fundamental and aspirational needs of people will create healthy, committed, and high-impact teams.
 Those strong teams whose needs are met, in turn, will drive business growth and help your organization reach its highest potential.

-If you’re ready to invest in employee engagement, but not sure where to get started, we recommend starting with an assessment to gather meaningful feedback from employees, and to get a pulse for where your firm is currently at.
+If improving employee engagement is a priority for you but you’re not sure how to get started, we recommend starting with an assessment to gather meaningful feedback from employees and to get a pulse on where your firm is currently at.